Christian Yelich Player Props: Brewers vs. Tigers

 Christian Yelich At The Plate

-- Yelich leads Milwaukee in slugging percentage (.386) thanks to six extra-base hits.
+- Yelich leads Milwaukee with a slugging percentage of .382, fueled by six extra-base hits.

-- Yelich has reached base via a hit in 13 games this season (of 22 played), and had multiple hits in seven of those games.
+- In 56.5% of his 23 games this season, Yelich has picked up at least one hit.
+He's also had seven multi-hit games.

-- He has hit a long ball in three games this season (13.6%), homering in 3% of his plate appearances.
+- Looking at the 23 games he has played this year, he's hit a home run in three of them (13.0%), and in 3% of his trips to the plate.

-- Yelich has driven in a run in eight games this season (36.4%), including two games with multiple runs batted in.
+- Yelich has driven in a run in eight games this year (34.8%), including two games with multiple runs batted in.

-- In 59.1% of his games this year, he has scored at least once.
-And he's had seven games with multiple runs (31.8%).
+- He has scored a run in 13 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.